GSYH/BIOS620_finalproject/README.md

 # Analysis of the COVID-19 Cases Rate and Excess Mortality Rate by Pandemic Wave

 This GitHub repository contains all source files and outputs for our final project titled “Analysis of the COVID-19 Case Rate and Excess Mortality Rate by Pandemic Wave.”
 The project is organized within a main folder named final-project, which contains the following subdirectories:
-	•	code/: Contains all R scripts and Quarto files used for data preprocessing, analysis, and visualization.
+	- **code/: Contains all R scripts and Quarto files used for data preprocessing, analysis, and visualization.
-	•	data/: Includes raw and processed datasets such as population estimates and CDC surveillance files.
+	- **data/: Includes raw and processed datasets such as population estimates and CDC surveillance files.
-	•	plot/: Stores all figures generated from the analysis, including time series plots, heatmaps, and model comparisons.
+	- **plot/: Stores all figures generated from the analysis, including time series plots, heatmaps, and model comparisons.

 In the repository’s root directory, you will also find:
-	•	final-project.qmd: The primary Quarto document used to render the analysis report.
+	- **final-project.qmd: The primary Quarto document used to render the analysis report.
-	•	BIOSAT 620-Final Project.pptx: The accompanying slide deck summarizing our findings.
+	- **BIOSAT 620-Final Project.pptx: The accompanying slide deck summarizing our findings.
-	•	README.md: This file provides a project description, instructions, and citation information.
+	- **README.md: This file provides a project description, instructions, and citation information.

 This structure ensures full reproducibility of our results and allows users to easily navigate between source code, data inputs, and analytical outputs.